sureman138/EncoreTixSample/README.md

 ## Technologies Used

-- **.NET 8**: Built with the latest version of .NET for optimal performance.
+- **.NET 8**: Built with modern version of .NET for optimal performance.
 - **MVC**: Utilizes Razor Pages for a clean and modular UI.
 - **Ticketmaster API**: Integrates with the Ticketmaster API to fetch attraction and event data.